alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-celebrating-christmas.md

 ---
-layout: post
-title: "Ruling on Celebrating Christmas"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 8848"
-category: [fatwas,walabara, mawlids,festivals]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible to join the Christians in their celebrations, even if those who claim knowledge join them, because this increases their numbers and is a kind of support to them in sin and transgression."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 8848
+summary: It is not permissible to join the Christians in their celebrations, even if those who claim knowledge join them, because this increases their numbers and is a kind of support to them in sin and transgression.
+title: Ruling on Celebrating Christmas
 ---

 ### Question: